Kansas State University Online

 Pamela Erickson, Director, Student Success and Advising

-Maleah Lundeen, Direct, Recruitment
+Maleah Lundeen, Director, Recruitment

-Linda Teener, Director, UFM Community Learning Center
+Linda Teener, Executive Director, UFM Community learning Center

 785-532-5575 or 1-800-662-2578

-K-State Online offers more than 100 degree programs to students around the world who need or want the added flexibility of learning online.
+K-State Online offers more than 100 degree academic programs to students around the world who need or want the added flexibility of learning online.
 Although your educational experience may not take place in a lecture hall, you’ll be taught by the same quality instructors who teach on campus and your classes will follow the same rigorous academic standards that K-State has always maintained.